ISTTeo/simpleTodoReactNative/README.md

 Started this by making a small hello world and a counter that is increased by this button.

 ### Up to Date

  ![Screenshot](upToDateScreen.png)

 The objective was to get up to date with the previous attempt at this.
 Actually went a bit further.
 Previously I only had the sample todos and a checkbox that when clicked deleted them (defeating the purpose of the checkbox).
 Here I added a button to delete the todo only when the checkbox signs that the todo is completed and a red button to delete all the completed todos at onc and a red button to delete all the completed todos at once.

+### Up to the ReactJS - CURRENT STAGE
+Make it up to date with the reactJS counterpart at the time of starting this project
+* Add a component that enables you to add todo's
+* Save todo's locally so they can persist between sessions